Chili Bouchier: Career

 Dorothy Irene Boucher was the daughter of an assessor for a painting and decorating firm.
 As a child, her initial ambition was to be a dancer and she enrolled at a ballet school.
 She made her first appearance as a child dancer at a charity performance.
-She became a typist on leaving school and later a model at Harrod's, where her brother worked.
+She became a typist on leaving school and later a model at Harrods, where her brother worked.
 Her first appearance was as a bathing belle in Shooting Stars.
 Bouchier won a contest run by the Daily Mail in 1927 to become a film star.

 In 1928, she appeared in a short film made in the DeForest Phonofilm sound-on-film process, Ain't She Sweet, with Dick Henderson.
 She was known as Britain's "It girl", and the answer to Clara Bow in Hollywood, who was famous for the tag.

 She achieved success in the 1930s with the films Carnival (1931), directed by Herbert Wilcox and Gypsy (1937).
 The latter was made by the British arm of Warner Brothers at Teddington Studios, but, like a number of her films, is considered to be lost.
 She also played the supporting role of Cleopatra in The Ghost Goes West, starring Robert Donat.
 During this period, she was brought over to Warner Brothers in Hollywood but broke her contract after being kept hanging around.
 This reportedly caused her to be blackballed and unable to make another film.
 Hollywood film producer and business magnate Howard Hughes proposed to her, but Bouchier's great love was the bandleader Teddy Joyce, to whom she was engaged before his premature death.

 Despite this setback, she continued to appear in British films until 1960, albeit often in supporting roles in B-movies.
 Among her later films were Murder in Reverse?
 (1945), a successful thriller starring William Hartnell, and Old Mother Riley's New Venture (1949), part of the successful series of Old Mother Riley comedy films.

 Bouchier combined her film career with a great deal of stage work in the UK.
 From 1950, onwards most of her appearances were on stage in dramas, comedies and revues, where she continued to work until well into her eighties.